LEEKOHCHING/Crypto-Payment-Protocol/README.md

 ## Abstract

-This document proposes the **CryptoPay URI Protocol** — a simple, consistent URI scheme for initiating cryptocurrency payments across multiple blockchains.
+This document proposes the **Crypto Payment Protocol (CPP)** — a simple, consistent URI scheme for initiating cryptocurrency payments across multiple blockchains.
 The format encodes the destination chain, recipient address, token contract, and payment amount in a single string that can be embedded in a QR code, NFC tag, or clickable deep link.

-When a wallet scans or receives a CryptoPay URI, it should automatically select the correct network, identify the token, pre-fill all payment fields, and present the user with a single confirmation step — eliminating manual data entry and reducing payment errors.
+When a wallet scans or receives a CPP URI, it should automatically select the correct network, identify the token, pre-fill all payment fields, and present the user with a single confirmation step — eliminating manual data entry and reducing payment errors.

 ---